tianyue58/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

 * 2a.
-User decides to undo the update action.
+User decides to undo the add action.

     * 2a1.
-InternSHIP undoes the update action and restores the previous state.
+InternSHIP undoes the add action and restores the previous state.

       Use case ends.

-**Use case: Update an application entry/ Complete an application/ Update the application outcome**
+**Use case 2: Update an application entry/ Complete an application/ Update the application outcome**

 **MSS**

 1. User requests to list all entries.
 2. InternSHIP shows a list of application entries.
 3. User requests to update the details of a specific entry in the list/ mark the application as completed/ update the application outcome from pending to accepted or rejected.
-4. InternSHIP updates the entry accordingly.
+4. InternSHIP updates the entry accordingly, displays the success message, and shows the full application list.

     Use case ends.